 Creating credentials for your service

 To provide management for your API, ESP requires the services in Service Infrastructure.
 To call these services, ESP must use access tokens.
+When you deploy ESP to GCP platforms such as GKE or Compute Engine, ESP obtains access tokens for you through the GCP metadata service.

 When you deploy ESP to a non-GCP environment, such as your local desktop, an on-premises Kubernetes cluster, or another cloud provider, you must provide ESP with a service account JSON file that contains a private key.
 ESP uses the service account to generate access tokens to call the services that it needs to manage your API.